 I close trades prior to earnings (The “E”s along the bottom of the chart).
 If this trade hasn’t reached the target by then, I close the trade before the earnings are released.
 I have separate strategies for trading earnings.

 On this trade, I expected to hold the trade through a bit of choppiness, because if you look at a few of my prior measurements, they included a bit of choppiness.
 By looking at how the price has moved in the past you have a better idea of what to expect going forward.
 A few of those prior percentage runs lasted almost two months.
-So I knew going in this trade could take that long.
+So I knew going into this trade that it could take that long.

 Here’s one more example.

 I don’t hold trades through earnings, so my swing trades are usually 3 months or less.
 I also don’t like holding through long sideways periods or big pullbacks.
 Therefore, that’s why I measure price moves the way I do.
 If can get out before a big pullback or sideways period, that is great.
-Basically, I am measuring how the price moved in relatively quick bursts.
+Basically, I’m measuring how the price moved in relatively quick bursts.
 That way, I can hopefully capture similar bursts.

 This fits my trading style.
 This approach is not meant for profit targets on multi-year trades.
-I am capturing bursts of momentum, and then getting out.
+I’m capturing bursts of momentum and then getting out.
 Knowing how those bursts of momentum have looked in the past helps establish what the next one could look like.

 It is not a prediction!
 I don’t know if the price will reach the target, or if it will shoot way past.
 This method is a way to determine if a trade offers a reasonable reward:risk based on its price action.
 Reward:risk over many trades is what determines profitability.